mr-moto/Pong-Game/README.md

 ## TODO
 * Fix 2nd ball reset on Gameover
-* implement speed
+* Implement speed
-* implement powerups inside the game so when a ball touches a power up icon that player has the option to use it.
+* Implement powerups inside the game so when a ball touches a power up icon that player has the option to use it.
-* better design
+* Better design
 * Paused on start

+* Change ball angle/speed depending on where it hits the paddle
+* Implement CPU
+* organize data in arrays and objects

 ---

 # CHANGELOG
 ## 2017-03-10
 * Refactored code to be more modular
+* Paddle size change on key press
+* Fixed issue with paddles still accepting key inputs while paused

 ## 2017-02-09
 * Project Hand-in